gve-sw/CLUS18-DEVNET-2897/lab/step14.md

 #### Port Channel

+1. Open a browser and go to http://0.0.0.0:8080
-1. Select Port Type _Port Channel_
+2. Select Port Type _Port Channel_
-2. Choose Pod _topology/pod-1_
+3. Choose Pod _topology/pod-1_
-3. Choose switch _leaf-2_
+4. Choose switch _leaf-2_
-4. Select your second assigned interface for Interface 1.
+5. Select your second assigned interface for Interface 1.
-5. Select your third assigned interface for Interface 2.
+6. Select your third assigned interface for Interface 2.
-5. Choose _Existing EPG/VLAN_
+7. Choose _Existing EPG/VLAN_
-6. Use VLAN 1001
+8. Use VLAN 1001
-7. Press _Deploy_
+9. Press _Deploy_

 Go to your terminal to see all the things that are being created in ACI.
 After you have received a _Deployment Done!_ go to https://sandboxapicdc.cisco.com/ and loing  using username **admin** and password **ciscopsdt**